alexander-lamdan/40-css-projects/projects/Ecommerce_orders/README.md

-# Blog CSS project
+# Ecommerce orders CSS project
-This is the blog CSS project.
+This is the ecommerce orders CSS project.